0masiuk0/primes/README.md

 # primes
-My small package with functuins related to primes and fatorization of numbers.
+My small package with functions related to primes and fatorization of numbers.
 All primes are memorized for speed up of repeated factorizations or primality checks.